presseverykey/everykey-tutorial/lesson1/OSX.md

-# Installing the Anykey Toolchain on OSX.
+# Installing the Everykey Toolchain on OSX.

 ## make, gcc